FirefoxMetzger/scikit-bot/README.md

   new [feature request](https://github.com/FirefoxMetzger/ropy/issues) and -
   after we figured out where the feature should go - you can submit a PR for exactly this feature.

+**Note:** Ropy is currently in v0.0.1 and the API is experimental.
+Functions may appear and dissapear without notice or warning.
+Stability will start with v0.1, at which point changes to the API will undergo the usual versioning and depreciation cycle.
+Depreciations will trigger a warning and will be removed after two version-minor increments or a version-major increment (which ever happens later).

+If you do find any part of the API particularly useful in its current form, please leave a note in the issue section (and a comment on what could be improved).
+Feedback like this helps maturing the API more quickly.
+This way, we can keep the things that are useful and improve the things that aren't.